MQ-FOAR705/Sophie-Avard-Proof-of-Concept/README.md

 datafiles <- dir(rawPath, "*.txt", ignore.case = TRUE, all.files = TRUE)
 file.copy(file.path(rawPath, datafiles), file_path, overwrite = TRUE)
 ```
 Note, the 'rawPath' is the file path to the txts folder within the proof-of-concept directory.
-This may change depending on where the user has saved this directory.
+This may change depending on where you have saved this directory.

-If following the instructions in the PoC RNotebook, make sure you adjust the rawPath from ```rawPath <- "~/Desktop/Sophie-Avard-Proof-of-Concept/proof-of-concept/txts"``` to ```rawPath <- "~/Desktop/proof-of-concept/txts"```
+If following the instructions in the notebook, make sure you adjust the rawPath from ```"~/Desktop/Sophie-Avard-Proof-of-Concept/proof-of-concept/txts"``` to ```"~/Desktop/proof-of-concept/txts"```

 Check the 'documents' folder in the qcoder_analysis_project to make sure that the text files have been copied into the folder.